lokeshkoundal/VeloxStudy/README.md

 4. Commit your changes and create a descriptive pull request with details about the changes you've made.
 5. Be responsive to any feedback or requests for further changes from the maintainers.

-Thank you for considering contributing to our project!
+Thank you for considering contributing to this project!
 Together, we can make it even better.

 ## Download APK